Knowing how to find gross profit margin is a vital part of sound financial planning for a small business.

-According to Bizfluent, a manufacturer may have an average gross profit margin of about 35%, with expenses such as materials and labor consuming a significant share.
+A manufacturer may have an average gross profit margin of about 35%, with expenses such as materials and labor consuming a significant share.
 A grocery store chain may average a margin of 26%-30%, spent mainly on food and payroll.
-Restaurants may average 35%-40%, going largely toward food and payroll.
+Restaurants may average 35%-40%, going mostly toward food and payroll.
 Clothing retailers can average 48%-50%, relying on high markups to offset discount sales.

 Whether the profit margin is good also depends on whether you’re achieving your financial goals.
-If you’re not, it may be time to adjust your margins.
+If you aren’t, it may be time to adjust your margins.